 We just had a chance to play around with the new Palm Pre Plus (and Palm Pixi Plus), and we must say -- they've made some solid improvements to these devices.
 We're going to focus on the Pre, since it's really had the bulk of the changes.
 Firstly, it's now a Verizon branded (and bound) phone, which should bump the status of the device in many people's minds.
 The company has also improved the action of the slider mechanism, which is now way, way snappier, and clicks into and out of place with a confidence-stoking solidness.
 Palm has also changed the keyboard a bit, getting rid of the orange coloring, and revamping the action of the keys, making them far clickier (and maybe a bit more raised).
 The feel is closer to the Pixi, and that's a really good thing.
 Of course, they've added an additional 8GB of storage, making the internal capacity 16GB, and Palm is going full steam ahead with gaming on the device thanks to its PDK.
 Check the video and gallery below for the full story.

-Video is up!
+Update: Video is up!

-*Verizon is currently in the process of acquiring AOL, Engadget's parent company.
+*Verizon has acquired AOL, Engadget's parent company.
 However, Engadget maintains full editorial control, and Verizon will have to pry it from our cold, dead hands.